-HICKORY SHAD fishing has picked up from last week for some fun fall shore fishing action.
-Your best chances are in the lower Connecticut River (DEEP Marine Headquarters fishing pier), East and West River, Lieutenant River, and Black Hall River.
+HICKORY SHAD fishing has really picked up.
+Large schools can be seen on the surface feeding in lower rivers and estuaries.
+Your best chances are in the lower Connecticut River (DEEP Marine Headquarters fishing pier), Housatonic River, East and West River, Lieutenant River, and Black Hall River.